wizhaaa/shmood-board/README.md

-# Shmood DND Board Package
+# shmood-board: a drag & drop library

 Shmood DND Board is a simple gallery view for drag and droppable, sortable, and movable grid items.
 Allows you to edit text and displays images.